Starting out as a gas engineer

 Is it still worth becoming a gas engineer?

 Certainly.
 There are still millions of gas boilers in homes across the UK.
-This won’t change any time soon, so gas engineers are in high demand now and will be for the foreseeable future.
+This won’t change any time soon, so getting the right Gas Safe training means you can meet demand now and for the foreseeable future.

 Is there a demand for gas engineers?